HelenGezahegn/aeye-alliance/README.md

 </p>

 ## Introduction ##
-Based on personal experience, we felt that there weren't enough technology out there to help non-blind people interact and communicate with blind people.
+Based on personal experience, we felt that there wasn't enough technology out there to help non-blind people interact and communicate with blind people.
 So, we decided to create a braille-to-text converter that is able to take an image of a line (a word, sentence, or a character) of Braille, recognize it, and output its English counterpart.
 Using data acquired from rare book collections and the internet, we constructed our own dataset consisting of multiple sets of the Braille alphabet, numbers, and symbols.
 We then trained an AI that will recognize images of individual Braille characters and translate them into English characters.
 Using a specific ratio and cropping function, we are able to take an image of a sentence/line of Braille and segment each Braille character out individually.
 We feed each of these characters into our model and then concatenate the output characters together into an English sentence or word.

 Our model is able to recognize all the letters in the alphabet, capital letters, numbers, commas, periods, spaces, hyphens, apostrophes, colons, semicolons, question marks, and exclamation marks.
 Please refer to the chart below.